Initial coin offerings (ICOs) have caught the attention of investors and regulators alike.

 "Many ICOs are structured to provide both service and investment features, blurring the legal status"

 Ahmed agreed.
-“We are seeing a change in subscription levels of all ICOs, with higher quality ICOs attracting more investments, while ICOs with weak teams and products are not getting fully subscribed,” said.
+“We are seeing a change in subscription levels of all ICOs, with higher quality ICOs attracting more investments, while ICOs with weak teams and products are not getting fully subscribed,” he said.
 “Since these bans came into force towards the end of last year, we will possibly impact in terms of a slowdown in the number of ICOs in the region over Q1 and Q2 this year.”

 Some ICOs are launching out of Europe, in particular Switzerland, home to the Crypto Valley Association, an ecosystem which encourages innovation in and distribution of cryptocurrency.
 There are also other places such as Gibraltar and parts of Asia where the local jurisdictions are more conducive to ICOs and token sales.